AMReX-Fusion/Furnace/Docs/source/FlowChart.rst

    The code must be compiled with ``USE_TRUE_SDC = TRUE`` to use this evolution type.

-The SDC solver follows the algorithm detailed in :cite:`furnace-sdc`.
+The SDC solver follows the algorithm detailed in :cite:`logi-sdc`.
 We write our evolution equation as:

 .. math::